 Pricing for wines at the private wine shops will be variable.
-It will be up to the individual stores how to price their wines, but it will take a brilliant wine buyer to be able to keep prices down and quality high.
+It will be up to the individual stores how to price their wines, but it will take a brilliant wine buyer to keep prices down and quality high.

 Having private wine shops is a remarkable thing, but the law does not fully privatize wine sales.
 The PLCB will control both the availability and wholesale price of the wine.
 The shops will have an inflated wholesale price, as well: The PLCB will tack on 10% to the wholesale cost, plus the 18% emergency tax (aka Johnstown Flood Tax) will also be incorporated into the wholesale cost.
 Plus, private wine shops can only sell 4 bottles of wine at a time.

-Bottomline for the Consumer: The private wine shops will not be able to offer good pricing on popular wines.
+Bottomline for the Consumer: The private wine shops will not offer good pricing on popular wines.
 Due to unnaturally high wholesale costs, those wines will cost more than in surrounding states.
-It is also very likely that prices will be lower in the PLCB Wine & Spirits stores, as well.
+It is also very likely that prices will be lower in the PLCB Wine & Spirits stores.

 How to Open a Private Wine Shop in PA

-The first round of private wine shops will be located at grocery stores, restaurants, bars, hotels and delis that have pre-existing liquor licenses.
+The first round of private wine shops will be located at grocery stores, restaurants, bars, hotels, and delis with pre-existing liquor licenses.
 If you own a business with a liquor license, you can open up a wine shop.
 The first step is to upgrade their licenses to take advantage of the new law.
-The cost will range from $2K (for restaurant and hotels with an R license) to $32K (for bottle shops and grocery stores with an E license).
+The cost will range from $2K (for restaurants and hotels with an R license) to $32K (for bottle shops and grocery stores with an E license).

 While $32K may seem like a steep price to pay, you are in effect converting your license to a Bar/Tavern license that allows you to serve wine & liquor.
-Those licenses are highly valuable commodity: In Center City Philadelphia, liquor licenses are currently valued at $185,000 – $205,000, according to Attorney Matthew Goldstein.
+Those licenses are a precious commodity: In Center City Philadelphia, liquor licenses are currently valued at $185,000 – $205,000, according to Attorney Matthew Goldstein.